Phil Coomes, Picture Editor & Photographer

-In our series of interviews introducing the Selectors for the BA Phase of Graduate Photography Online 2018, we talk to Phil Coomes, Picture Editor and Photographer for the BBC News website.
+Introducing the Selectors for the BA Phase of Graduate Photography Online 2018: we talk to Phil Coomes, Curator of Photographs at Museum of London.

 Tell us about your job?
 What does your core role at the BBC involve?

 I'm the Picture Editor at the 'BBC News' website and work to ensure we use the best pictures available to us on news stories and features.
 I also commission new work and work as a photographer for the site, mainly shooting features for 'BBC Stories' which is part of 'BBC Current Affairs', sometimes on my own and at other times working closely with one of the text journalists.
 So it's a mix of monitoring the photo wire services, picture research, story production, creation and shooting.
 Inevitably there is also a mountain of paperwork to go with it!

 How did you make your way into the career you're now in?
 Did you always want to work in a field that involved photography?